Notify me

 . . . the TAG Heuer Monaco Steve McQueen:

-TAG Heuer Monaco aesthetic watch
+TAG Heuer Monaco aesthetic watch, 3/4 vertical view, on white surface

 “Steve McQueen Monaco White face” By DavidBSV12.
-Details and liocense here.
+Details and license here.

 The partnership between Rolex and Formula 1 racing has produced legendary watches, such as the Rolex Daytona (detail below).
 Designed to meet the demands of professional drivers, it boasts a tachymetric scale and chronograph functions, emphasizing the fusion of precision timing with the adrenaline-fueled world of racing.

-aesthetic watch - Rolex Daytona (detail)
+aesthetic watch - Rolex Daytona (closeup/detail), with grey background

 (Public domain image)